hilkoc/AI_Arena/environment/chickenpoker/README.md

 ### Ties
 If two or more players show the same card and this happens to be the highest card in that round, the tie is broken as follows.
-The value of the highest card is v and this card is shown by k players.
-In ascending order of player id, the k players are numbered 0 to k.
+Let's say he value of the highest card is *v* and this card is shown by *k* players.
+In ascending order of player id, the *k* players are numbered 0 to *k-1*.
-The player whos number is equal to the remainder of v divided by k, wins the round.
+The player whose number is equal to the remainder of *v* divided by *k*, wins the round.

 After each game, player ids are rotated, such that the inital order of the players does not cause statistical advantage or disadvantage.